 The INTEGRAL orbit evolves strongly with time by natural forces.
-The variations led to a peak perigee altitude of ~9550 km in fall 2015; since then the altitude was decreasing again with another minimum of <2000 km in 2020.
-The evolution of the INTEGRAL orbit since the orbit modification in 2015 up to mid 2026 is shown in Figure 3.
+The variations led to a peak perigee altitude of ~9550 km in fall 2015; since then, the altitude was decreasing again with another minimum of <2000 km in 2020.
+The evolution of the INTEGRAL orbit since the orbit modification in 2015 up to end 2028 is shown in Figure 3.

-Figure 3: Evolution of perigee height (blue) and orbital inclination (red) from the orbit correction in 2015 until early 2026.
+Figure 3: Evolution of perigee height (blue) and orbital inclination (red) from the orbit correction in 2015 until end 2028.
 The dashed green line roughly indicates the perigee altitude below which INTEGRAL passes through the proton belts during perigee passages.

 To allow for undisturbed scientific measurements, and to guarantee maximum science return, it is required to optimize the time spent outside the Earth's radiation belts.
 The real-time nature of the INTEGRAL mission requires full ground station coverage of the operational orbit.
 Generally, scientific observations (for a total of up to about 170 ks per revolution) can be carried out if the spacecraft is at an altitude of at least 25000 km (radiation belt entry) or 50000 km (radiation belt exit).
 These altitude limits are variable and are regularly adjusted throughout the mission.
-The onboard radiation environment monitor (IREM) and background data from the payload is being used to dynamically adjust and optimize these limits.
+The on-board radiation environment monitor (IREM) and background data from the payload is being used to dynamically adjust and optimize these limits.
 Instrument operation is interrupted in case of a higher radiation environment, e.g., during a strong Solar flare.

-Ground station coverage of the orbit is achieved by ESA's Kiruna station, and augmented by other stations when necessary.
-The requirement for maximum visibility from the ground station imposes a high inclination angle and an apogee position in the northern hemisphere.
+Ground station coverage of the orbit is achieved mostly by ESA's Kiruna station, augmented by other stations when necessary.
+The requirement for maximum visibility from the ground station imposes a high orbital inclination angle and an apogee position in the northern hemisphere.

 The satellite requirements on the orbital scenarios are dictated by power consumption, thermal and operational considerations.
-In order to guarantee sufficient power throughout the mission, the Solar aspect angle is currently constrained to \pm 40°.
+In order to guarantee sufficient power throughout the mission, the Solar aspect angle is currently constrained to $\pm 40^{\circ}$ in spacecraft pitch angle and $\pm 15^{\circ}$ in spacecraft roll angle.
 This implies that the pointing angle of the spacecraft must be greater than 50° away from the Sun and the anti-Sun.
-The maximum duration of eclipses (umbra plus penumbra) cannot exceed 1.8 hours due to thermal and energetic constraints.
+The maximum duration of eclipses (umbra plus penumbra) cannot exceed about an hour due to thermal and energetic constraints.